Writing a Return Policy that attracts Customers' Loyalty

 Choose refund or in-store credit

 Customers need to know how you plan to compensate them before they return an item.
-Many will demand a full refund while others may agree for in-store credit.
+Many will demand a full refund while others may agree to in-store credit.
 As an e-store owner, you have to choose between the two.

 At your discretion, you can choose to offer store credit for particular types of returns.
 If you choose to do this, ensure you explain the accurate circumstances in your policy.
 Utilized properly, the store credit can improve and enhance your returns process.